Mamta Ki Chhaon Mein

 Mamta Ki Chhaon Mein is a 1989 Indian family drama film directed by Kishore Kumar and starring by Amit Kumar, Ashok Kumar, Rajesh Khanna and Leena Chandavarkar.
 It was released after death of Kishore Kumar.

 Plot

 A mother raises her two sons with lots of love and care.
 She gives them the right values to be good human beings and makes sure that they grow up to be successful and responsible.
 Years pass by and the boys grow up to be men.
 They have graduated from their education and have started working in big organizations, while their mother is now old and frail.
 Soon the sons decide to have a life of their own and move out into their own house leaving their old mother behind.
 Little do the men realize that the mother now needs their love and care just like she gave them when they were young.

 Soundtrack

-The music of the film was composed by Kishore Kumar, while lyrics were written by Shailendra and Hasrat Jaipuri.
+The music of the film was composed by Kishore Kumar, while lyrics were written by Kishore Kumar, Shailendra, Hasrat Jaipuri, and Anjaan.